 WEDDING OF SIXTH DAUGHTER.

-Miss Seah Wah Kim, who is the sixth daughter of Mr and Mrs Seah Pack Seah, of 55 High Street, is the future (the word “impending” is really more accurate) wife of Mr Tan Boon Yong, son of Mr Tan Swee Khee, of 42 High Street.
+Miss Seah Wah Kim, who is the sixth daughter of Mr and Mrs Seah Peck Seah, of 55 High Street, is the future (the word “impending” is really more accurate) wife of Mr Tan Boon Yong, son of Mr Tan Swee Khee, of 42 High Street.
 She is also the grand-daughter of the late Mr and Mrs Seah Eu Chin.
 The “Seah” influence is a high one in Singapore social and commercial circles, and this was recognised and indicated in the nature of the celebrations that took place last evening at 55 High Street.
 This was on the occasion of the “preliminary” ceremony of the marriage, and the special event was the robing of the bride in one of her various important bridal costumes.
 As is well known numerous costumes have to be donned by the bride before the marriage ceremonial reaches its completion.

 Mr and Mrs Seah Peck Seah have a large and convenient house at №55, which lends itself admirably to such festivities as were begun last evening.
 On this occasion the guests included the chief Europeans in Singapore, together with leading representatives of the Chinese community.
 They were received very cordially by Mr Seah Peck Seah and his relatives and friends, and treated with great hospitality.
 The house was prettily decorated; refreshments of a varied kind were provided; and a special attraction was there in the form of a wayang set up in the front garden or courtyard.